khansalikaziz/Todolistiosapp/README.md

 --> scope in js is directly related to lexical environment.
 --> Lexical environment is the local memory along with lexical environment of the parent.(lexical--> sequential) --> way of finding reference of var or functions is called as scope chain.

+# let & const

+--> yes they are hoisted .
+--> They are in temporal dead zone(time between it is hoisted and value is defined).
+--> They are not stored in global space.
+--> const initialization and declaration occurs in same line

+* Reference error -> try to access variable in temporal dead zone or not defined.
+* Type error -> if const declaration and initialization happens in different line;
+* Syntax error -> if only const declaration is there.